 Online discussions in Thomas Edison

-State College courses are asynchronous.
+State University courses are asynchronous.
 That is, they are not conducted as chat

 rooms where all participants are present at the same time.
 Rather, you and the